MasterBDX/school/README.md

 # MasterBDX School *****

-MasterBDX School is an amazing school managment system and awesome website too , it have great components
+MasterBDX School is an amazing school managment system and awesome website too , it have a great components
 what can you find in this project ??
 <br>
 1 - a great Authentication system